Scottish Coins & Tokens

 1230-34: coinage in the name of Alexander’s father, William the Lion: +:

-WILELMVS REX although this is the rare variety where the obverse legend is
+WILELMVS REX although this is the rare variety where the obverse legend is retrograde.
+For some

-retrograde.
-For some reason, possibly
+REX.
+For some reason, possibly because

 throughout his reign, coinage retained William’s name for some twenty years,